BDA-KTS/semantic-search-over_social-media-posts/README.md

 This method performs semantic search by computing embeddings for both queries and social media posts, and ranking posts based on their similarity to the queries.
 Below is a detailed breakdown of the process:

-#### Input and Output
-- **Input Queries**: The method reads search queries from the file [data/input_queries.txt](https://github.com/BDA-KTS/semantic-search-over_social-media-posts/blob/main/data/input_queries.txt), with one query per line.
-- **Output Results**: The K most similar posts for each query are written to the file [data/output.json](https://github.com/BDA-KTS/semantic-search-over_social-media-posts/blob/main/data/output.json).
-Posts are ranked in decreasing order of similarity scores.

-#### Embedding Computation
+Semantic search:

-- **Word Embeddings**: The method uses [FastText embeddings](https://dl.fbaipublicfiles.com/fasttext/vectors-english/wiki-news-300d-1M.vec.zip) stored in [embeddings/en_embeddings.p](https://github.com/BDA-KTS/semantic-search-over_social-media-posts/blob/main/embeddings/en_embeddings.p).
+- **Word Embeddings:** The method uses [FastText embeddings](https://dl.fbaipublicfiles.com/fasttext/vectors-english/wiki-news-300d-1M.vec.zip) stored in [embeddings/en_embeddings.p](https://github.com/BDA-KTS/semantic-search-over_social-media-posts/blob/main/embeddings/en_embeddings.p).
-- **Text-Level Embeddings**: Word embeddings are aggregated at the document or query level to produce a single embedding vector for each text unit (query or post).
+- **Text-Level Embeddings:** Word embeddings are aggregated at the document or query level to produce a single embedding vector for each text unit (query or post).

-#### Similarity Computation
-- **Cosine Similarity**: The similarity between the query embeddings and the pre-computed embeddings of the corpus posts is calculated using cosine similarity.
+- **Cosine Similarity:** The similarity between the query embeddings and the pre-computed embeddings of the corpus posts is calculated using cosine similarity.
-- **Ranking**: Posts are ranked in descending order of similarity scores, and only the `K` results are included in the output.
+- **Ranking:** Posts are ranked in descending order of similarity scores, and only the `K` results are included in the output.

-#### Configuration
-- **Settings**: The method loads configuration settings from [config.json](https://github.com/BDA-KTS/semantic-search-over_social-media-posts/blob/main/config.json).
-This file allows users to modify parameters such as the value of`K` or other runtime settings.

-#### Workflow
+**Workflow**

-1. Pre-compute embeddings for all posts in the corpus.
+1. Load precomputed embeddings for the reference dataset
-2. At runtime:
-   - Load the input queries.
+2. Load the input queries and generate their embeddings
-   - Compute embeddings for each query.
-   - Calculate cosine similarity between query embeddings and corpus embeddings.
+3. Calculate cosine similarities for each query with all posts of the social media posts dataset using cosine similarity
-   - Rank posts by similarity and output the `K` most similar results.
+4. Rank posts by similarity and output the `K` most similar results.

 ![semantic search workflow](semantic-search-design.png)